+road Open roadway primarily for vehicles.

+square Roadway which generally forms a square shape, or an area of roadway bounded by four sides.

+steps Walkway consisting mainly of steps.

 street Public roadway in an urban area, especially where paved and with footpaths along one or both sides.

 terrace Roadway on a hilly area that is mainly flat.

 track Walkway in a natural setting.

 walk Thoroughfare for pedestrians.

 way Short enclosed roadway.

 wharf A roadway on a wharf or pier.

-Class Name Class Description AddressStatus A specialisation of AddressStatus for the NZ Address Profile, defining a constraint on the Draft Standard codelist attributes.
+Class Name Class Description

+AddressStatus A specialisation of AddressStatus for the NZ Address Profile, defining a constraint on the AddressStatus codelist attributes.
 Note that it contains no attributes, only the constraint.

+Class Constraint

-Draft Standard is ISO WD in N3593 B.7.3.13.
-Cite DIS.
-Class Constraint unknown and unofficial addresses have no lifecycle in the NZ Profile.
+unknown and unofficial addresses have no lifecycle in the NZ Profile.

 Class Name Class Description AddressUnitType A codelist defining the values that may be taken by AddressComponentType.unitType.
 Attribute Name Attribute Description apartment A dwelling unit within an apartment building carPark An address site defining an area assigned for vehicle parking dwelling A self contained unit of accommodation flat A self-contained dwelling that (usually) occupies only part of a building.
 Sometimes synonymous with apartment and unit . kiosk A small shop. room A single room within a building.
-Similar to suite. shop A shop within a building. studio A small apartment within a building. suite An office within a building where the building contains multiple businesses, or may also be a hotel room. unit see apartment and flat. villa May be a unit within a village, such as a retirement village or other complex comprising several self contained accommodations, but may also refer to various types and sizes of residences beyond such complexes.
-Sometimes referred to as "Townhouse"
+Similar to suite. shop A shop within a building. studio A small apartment within a building. suite An office within a building where the building contains multiple businesses, or may also be a hotel room. unit see apartment and flat .

+villa May be a unit within a village, such as a retirement village or other complex comprising several self contained accommodations, but may also refer to various types and sizes of residences beyond such complexes.
+Sometimes referred to as "Townhouse" ------- ---

 Class Name Class Description AddressableObject A specialisation of AddressableObject to define constraints (but not attributes) for the NZ Address Profile.
-Class Constraint AddressableObject.position < <codelist>> is not yet identified in the NZ Profile</codelist> lifecycle elements are mandatory in the NZ Profile.
+Class Constraint AddressableObject.position < <codelist>&gt; is not yet identified in the NZ Profile</codelist> lifecycle elements are mandatory in the NZ Profile.

-Class Name Class Description Addressable Object Lifecycle Stage A code list, specialised from AddressableObjectLifecycleStage, defining additional stage type(s) for the NZ Address Profile.
+Class Name Class Description AddressableObjectLifecycleSt age A code list, specialised from AddressableObjectLifecycleStage, defining additional stage type(s) for the NZ Address Profile.
 Attribute Name Attribute Description error Records that an object was created in error redundant Used when a proposed development has not proceeded.